the best road trip games for kids and parents alike

 To enjoy these car games, you will need to get some materials beforehand (all available at home or the dollar store) and print out some of the templates provided.
 Advantage is that they can be played individually, in silence and without your active participation.

 ROAD TRIP BINGO

-A fun car game that motivates kids to observe their environment and to have eye for detail.
-It's also a great eye exercise, switching focus between nearby and far away.
-This strengthens the muscles in the eyes over time and improve vision overall.
+A fun road trip game that motivates kids to observe their environment and to have eye for detail.
+It's also a great eye exercise because you need to switch focus between nearby and far away.
+This strengthens the muscles in the eyes over time and improves vision overall.
+Amazing, right?

 18. Car brands

 23. 50 States coloring game